ibm-cloud-docs/appid/enterprise.md

   * Failed authentication: The connection is broken.
 The page displays the errors and the SAML response XML file.

 Having trouble?
-Check out [Troubleshooting identity provider configurations](/docs/services/appid?topic=appid-troubleshooting-idp#troubleshooting-idp).
+Check out [Troubleshooting: SAML](/docs/services/appid?topic=appid-troubleshooting-idp#troubleshooting-idp).
 {: tip}

-## Understanding assertions within the context of App ID
+## Understanding assertions within the context of {{site.data.keyword.appid_short_notm}}
 {: #saml-assertions}

 SAML assertions can be returned in different ways.
-Check out the following examples to see the way in which App ID expects the response to be formatted.
+Check out the following examples to see the way in which {{site.data.keyword.appid_short_notm}} expects the response to be formatted.
 {: shortdesc}